Blendify/blender-manual/blender_docs/manual/rigging/constraints/tracking/spline_ik.rst

    Average radius of the endpoints is used to tweak the X and Z scaling of the bones, on top of the X and Z scale mode.
 XZ Scale Mode
-   Scaling that a object undergoes to reach its target.
+   Scaling that a bone undergoes to reach its target.

    None
       Do not scale the X and X axes.